Genealogy-valued Feller diffusion: Concepts and main results

 We define the $\U^{[0,\infty)}$-valued random variable by \emph{sliding} concatenation $\sqcup^{\mathrm{sli}}$ as follows:

 where we set (we suppress for brevity the dependence of the particular elements on $T$)

 If we start on a state which has already evolved for some time, say $s$, we have to concatenate it with a piece based on a finite set $I_{s,T} \subset [s,0]$ and on intensity $1/(T-s)$, independent of everything else.
-Then we use the sliding concatenation with $I_{s,T} \cup I_T$. \end{remark} \begin{lemma} Every process fitting our description above must have states in law equal to the $\U^V$-valued random variable in \eqref{e1963}. \end{lemma}
+Then we use the sliding concatenation with $I_{s,T} \cup I_T$. \end{remark} \begin{lemma} Every process fitting our description in the first paragraph of the point (1) must have states which are equal in law to the $\U^V$-valued random variable in \eqref{e1963}. \end{lemma}

 We describe the state of the $\U^V$-valued process by considering the population size (total mass), the measure giving the frequency of colors from a subset of $A \subseteq V$,

 and the sampling measure from the marked population and the induced measure on $U$: